clsMongoGetObjects Step

 Let’s build and execute the “clsMongoGetObjectsDef” example.

-• Create a new definition called “clsMongoGetObjectsDef” and open the definition in designer mode.
+• Create a new definition named “clsMongoGetObjectsDef” and open it in designer mode.

 • Drag “clsMongoCreateObjects, and clsMongoGetObjects” steps to the canvas.